 We are asking that you draft the short story or nominate someone who you may think has a great idea!
 Please list or write a short paragraph below for one (or two) of the topics given in the Google Form.
 You may also submit another form response.
-DEADLINE FOR SUBMISSION: Friday, February 25th, 2022
+DEADLINE FOR SUBMISSION: Friday, March 11, 2022

 The NTAA STAR is an annual publication intended to provide an understanding of the importance and impact of Tribal air programs.
 As such, one of the biggest components to the STAR is the unique perspectives of air programs within Tribal communities.
-In last year's STAR, there was mention of needs not being met when it comes to implementing programs or projects due to the lack of funding and infrastructure.
-Our hope for this STAR is to emphasize funding, and not just the need for more funding for Tribes, but more emphasis on how Tribes are utilizing funds to implement projects and programs.
 So please provide your success and challenge stories, we'd love to hear from you!
 Reach out to Mariah.Ashely@nau.edu, NTAA Community Program Coordinator, for any questions.